 - Logging into their email or even onto dating websites where they are registered.
 Yes… I do hear from people who are keeping tabs on their exes….

 - Going through their drawers, that’s the ones that they store their stuff in as well as the ones that they package their privates in.

 - Donning a wig and mac or other such disguises to follow them.

-Regardless of how it’s packaged though, it is a violation of their privacy but also, it’s a breach of trust that can leave you feeling undignified and even trapped in a vicious cycle of shame that ends up disempowering you.
+Regardless of how it’s packaged though, it is a violation of their privacy.
+It’s also a breach of trust that can leave you feeling undignified and even trapped in a disempowering vicious cycle of shame.

 Snooping puts us in a bind because:

 Control isn’t love; it’s control.
 If we want to be in mutually fulfilling, loving relationships with care, trust, and respect, our relationships cannot be about power and control.
 Ever been stifled by somebody’s jealousy and possessiveness?
 Yep, that’s not love; that’s control.

 Snooping is temporary protection against doubts.
 The next time we experience the feelings and thoughts, if we haven’t addressed the root cause and learned how to self-soothe and also communicate with our partner, we will snoop again.
 And lather, rinse, repeat.

 It’s pseudo control even if the other party doesn’t know about it.
 We’re trying to remove uncertainty, but we cannot control the uncontrollable.
 We are engaging in snooping in lieu of having more command of ourselves and being conscious, aware, present, and responsible in our relationships.